thebalu/triangle-fs/README.md

 - P4
 - Python

- To read more about how to obtain the required software please visit the [offical P4 tutorial github page] (https://github.com/p4lang/tutorials#obtaining-required-software)
+ To read more about how to obtain the required software please visit https://github.com/p4lang/tutorials#obtaining-required-software

  ## Getting started